Tom Kay – Founder of Finisterre, a Brand Inspired by the Sea

 Vietnam, USA

-Mood of Living May 7, 2015
+Mood of Living May 7, 2015 — REVISED JUNE 2026

-With a taste for beauty and a love for travel, Luu has always drawn inspiration for her designs from her journeys around the globe, but one project that brought her to the Kibera slum in Nairobi ignited her inspiration into a new form of action- namely a desire to give back- sparking the beginning of the E.F.I line.
-Integrity is essential to her initiative, and her mission reflects a concerted effort towards providing opportunities for local women in Haiti and Nairobi, Africa to gain an honest and supportive livelihood.
-As she celebrates local designs and culture while harnessing local strengths and techniques, Luu utilizes the reciprocal partnership to deliver fashionable, handcrafted and well-made products to her global consumers.
-What makes Chan Luu such an inspirational example?
-Her humility, taste for beauty, and recognition of humanity are exemplified in her passion and her take on the E.F.I; “Not charity, just work.”
+With a taste for beauty and a love for travel, Luu has always drawn inspiration for her designs from her journeys around the globe, yet her time in Nairobi’s Kibera slum ignited a new passion, namely a desire to give back.
+Integrity is essential to her initiative, and her mission reflects her efforts to provide opportunities that support honest and fair livelihoods for local women in Haiti and Nairobi, Africa.
+As she celebrates local designs and culture while harnessing local strengths and techniques, Luu relies on this reciprocal partnership to deliver fashionable, handcrafted and well-made products to her global consumers.

 Mood of Living: Hometown: